Which colleges participate in the Federal Work-Study?footnote 1

 Unlike other financial aid programs, Federal Work-Study gives you an actual job (and a paycheck) where you have to work to earn your money.

 Federal Work-Study jobs can be on or off campus:

-If you work on-campus, you'll usually work for your school.
-Jobs can involve anything from helping out in the financial aid office to working in the student cafeteria, being a research assistant, or even driving the college shuttle bus.
+If you work on campus, you'll usually work for your school.
+Jobs can involve anything from helping out in the financial aid office to working in the student cafeteria to being a research assistant.

-To qualify you need to file the Free Application for Federal Student Aid (FAFSA).
-Your completed FAFSA application can help make you eligible for federal financial aid programs including work-study.
+In order to qualify for work-study, you need to file the Free Application for Federal Student Aid (FAFSA).
+Your completed FAFSA application can help you qualify for federal financial aid programs including work-study.